 #1 Root Damage

 Most plants do not like wet feet.
 When the soil does not get the chance to drain or dry bit, plants’ roots may suffer significantly.
 The most common problem is root rot, which may manifest in dropping leaves, yellowing, or mushy plant tissue.
-The plant may also fall over for losing its anchoring system.
+The plant may also fall over after losing its anchoring system.

 #2 Disease Galore